beuted/angular1-workshop/workshop/01-webpack-angular-one-app/README.md

 Then, in another file if we want to get this object we simply do `var TheObjectWhereIWantToExport = require('./my-file');` where `./my-file` is the relative location of the file we want to import **minus the .js extension**.

-And if we need to import an external librarie, we install it with `npm` and just call it the same way in an absolute fashion: `var angular = require('angular');`
+And if we need to import an external library, we install it with `npm` and just call it the same way in an absolute fashion: `var angular = require('angular');`

 > ⚠️️ Webpack dependencies looking like `var toto = require('./toto');` are different from the angular dependencies we saw before, between modules or controllers and services!